EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 **You need to be at least A1 level to use this bot**

-# If you don't have GPT4-PLUS，do not use GPT4.TXT, only GPT4 can achieve that prompt，the testing result is here：
+**If you don't have GPT4-PLUS，please try not not to use GPT4 prompts, only GPT4 can achieve that prompt，here is the testing result as you can see：**

 | bard | GPT3.5 | GPT4 |